kevinsagis/GoogleEarth/README.md

 # Google Earth
-Google Earth Widget for ESRI WebApp Builder 2.6
+Google Earth Widget for ESRI WebApp Builder 2.16

 Demo link: https://cloud.sagis.org/googleearthwidget/

 This widget opens a new window with Google Earth on the location the user clicks.

+Update Feb 2020 - Google Earth now supports all browsers!

 How to configure: